danallison/collectiveprovidence.church/index.md

 Unlike divine providence, which is by definition beyond human comprehension, collective providence is tangible and even measurable.
 Collective providence is something we can cultivate intentionally.
 And yet, it is also magical.
 It is the creation of something from nothing.
 It is the emergence of a higher power out of basic elements.

-You can read more about the concept of collective providence at [collectiveprovidence.org](https://collectiveprovidence.org).
+You can read more about the concept of collective providence [here](https://danallison.info/writings/collective-providence).

 ## What is reciprocity?